 Residents from across the CVRD, including all nine electoral areas and four member municipalities, were invited to participate in an online PlaceSpeak questionnaire that ran from September 1 to October 13, 2020.
 Residents were also invited to participate in a PlaceIt activity, where they indicated on a map what kind of housing is needed where and why.
-Over that time, 251 participants participated in the online questionnaire or PlaceIt activity including nine who submitted paper copies of the questionnaire.
+Over that time, 251 residents participated in the online questionnaire or PlaceIt activity, including nine who submitted paper copies of the questionnaire.
+Of those who completed the online questionnaire, 82 questionnaire participants from the electoral areas, of which 12 were from electoral area B.